NEW SEASON STARTS:

 Please bring cheques signed to CARI BURDETT

-No one turned away for lack of money, please speak to Cari for sliding scale assistance.
+No one turned away for lack of funds, please speak to Cari for sliding scale assistance.

 Here is a little video clip from a song I wrote about putting on all the winter clothes: IMG_0610.
 Thank you tineke wilders for the video.